Informatievlaanderen/VSDS-Onboarding-Example/minimal-workbench/README.md

 # Setting Up a Minimal LDIO Workbench
-> **UPDATED** this tutorial has been changed to ingest regular (state) objects instead of (historical) version objects and to define the pipeline dynamically.
+> **UPDATED** this tutorial has been changed to to define the pipeline dynamically and to process regular (state) objects instead of creating (historical) version objects.
 You can find the previous version [here](https://github.com/Informatievlaanderen/VSDS-Onboarding-Example/tree/v1.0.0/minimal-workbench).

-This quick start guide will show you how to setup a minimal workbench to create version objects from state objects.
+This quick start guide will show you how to setup a minimal workbench to create linked data state objects.

 Please see the [introduction](../README.md) for the example data set and pre-requisites, as well as an overview of all examples.

 ## Show Me Your Workbench
-The LDES Server allows to ingest version objects but typically the source data represents the state of an object and not a version in time of this state.
-That is why a data transformation is needed to create such a version object.
+The LDES Server allows to ingest linked data but typically the source data represents the state of an object in a non-linked data way.
+That is why a data transformation is needed.

 Such a data transformation can be standalone or as part of a data transformation pipeline which can be build in various ways with many different data processing systems.

 One such a workbench that allows to create data pipelines is [Apache NiFi](https://nifi.apache.org/).
 This is a mature and solid open-source solution that comes with many features, allows for horizontal scaling and comes with many standard processors for creating and monitoring complex data pipelines.
 However, it also comes with a steep learning curve and some other drawbacks.

-The Linked Data Interactions Orchestrator ([LDIO](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/) is a simple and more light-weight solution that eases the process of creating more straightforward, linear data transformations while requiring minimal resources and attempting to keep the learning curve as low as possible.
+The Linked Data Interactions Orchestrator ([LDIO](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/)) is a simple and more light-weight solution that eases the process of creating more straightforward, linear data transformations while requiring minimal resources and attempting to keep the learning curve as low as possible.
 It is by no means a silver bullet but experience has learned us that most data publishing use cases can easy be covered with a simple linear pipeline and as such LDIO usually suffies.

-LDIO allows to create one or more synchronous linear pipelines that convert linked and non-linked data to version objects that can be ingested by an LDES Server.
+LDIO allows to create one or more synchronous linear pipelines that convert non-linked data to linked data (state or version objects) that can be ingested by an LDES Server.
 It is centered around the concept of one input source with an adaptor to convert to linked data, one or more in-memory transformation steps and sending the result to one or more output sinks.

 Various input components are available for starting a pipeline such as: accepting HTTP messages both using a push model (HTTP listener) and a pull model (HTTP poller), reading from Kafka, etc.